melindachang/cs-340-project-1/README.md

    in a new `Message` object that copies over most of the header of the initial query.
 This message is then sent off to the original host.

+## Part 2(b)

+### Design Description

+The same program as in part 2, except:
+- `handle_doh_query` now encodes the entire contents of the received datagram in Base64URL and appends it to the URI of the request
+- Forwarded request has an ID of 0 for caching considerations (actual ID is restored upon relaying reply back to requestee).

 ## Part 3

 ### Usage